Integer Factorization via Tensor Network Schnorr's Sieving: Supplementary Material

 where we directly enter the number of samples as the bit-length $\bitlength$ and the meta parameter $\samplespower$.
 The sampling of the TTN state is independent of the bond dimension of the Hamiltonian: hence, the cost scales linearly with the number of qubits.

-In the future, other techniques than the ground state search can be exploited in combination with the sampling, e.g., finite-temperature representations~\cite{verstraete2004_mpsfinitetemp, zwolak2004_mixed1d, werner2016_tnopen}.
+In the future, other techniques than the ground-state search can be exploited in combination with the sampling, e.g., finite-temperature representations~\cite{verstraete2004_mpsfinitetemp, zwolak2004_mixed1d, werner2016_tnopen}.
 The sampling of states can also extend beyond tensor network methods.
-Notably, this approach is also valuable for benchmarking quantum computer algorithms or quantum simulators devoted to Schnorr's sieving.
+Notably, this approach is also valuable for benchmarking quantum computer algorithms or quantum simulators devoted to Schnorr’s sieving.
 In particular, it is useful to understand the limitations and bottlenecks to be considered and overcome.